 Having your best employees stay requires consistent effort from your side.
 This is because 8 in 10 employees will seek a new job after just one bad day, according to a survey.
-Here are the top five ways to retain employees who are valuable to you.
+You can either use some of the best employee retention tools to retain your employees.
+Or, you can directly follow the below mentioned top five ways to retain employees who are valuable to you.
 As you can see, all it takes is a little bit of understanding and the willingness to compensate your employees fairly.

 Allow for great work-life balance